crodier/software-blog/_posts/2025-03-29-100M-failed-case-study-one-Java-RMI-cache.md

 an investment bank, where a decision was made to author a distributed cache using Java RMI.

-The hypothesis
-was that because RAM usage of one system was exceeding 4GB, that in this 32 bit software world, we needed a distributed cache to hold the data.
+**The hypothesis:** RAM usage of one system is exceeding 4GB, in this 32-bit software world; therefore, we needed a distributed cache to hold the data.

-In 2008, while most machines were 32 bit, with only 4GB RAM addressable by the JVM; 64 bit computing existed and was taking hold.
-Perhaps at the start of the project in 2004, this was not the case, but it was certainly the case in 2008 that 64 bit machines existed as commidity hardware.
+In 2008, while most machines were 32-bit, with only 4GB RAM addressable by the JVM; 64-bit computing existed and was taking hold.
+Perhaps at the start of the project in 2004, this was not the case, but it was certainly the case in 2008 that 64-bit machines existed as commodity hardware.

-The project needed to be re-evaluted in this new tech landscape, as the fundamental assumption had changed.
+The project needed to be re-evaluated in this new tech landscape, as the fundamental assumption had changed.
 Yet, a large team of about 15 developers and multiple managers, worked full-time on this custom,